-Much progress has been made in recent years with the way websites handle context changes responsively at the page level.
-Yet we often continue to use a single, static information architecture to express meaning across diverse (and sometimes divergent) contexts.
+Responsive web design offers some great tactics for handling context changes at the page level.
+Yet we often continue to use a single, static information architecture to express meaning across wider information contexts.
 Responsive Information Architectures explores what a more “responsive” IA might look like – and offers some tactics for how to create one.

 Just when it seems we’re starting to get our heads around the mobile revolution, another design challenge has risen up fiercer and larger right behind it: the Internet of Things.
 Just as the challenges of mobile computing were explicitly addressed by responsive web design and adaptive content, we must carefully evaluate our approach to integration, […]

 Ever wonder how language and meaning fit into the more practical side of mobile application design?
 This is a question I tackle in my 2013 Information Architecture Summit talk, “Taxonomy for App Makers.”
 I’ve just added the complete audio to go along with the slides – check out the slidecast above for the full effect.

 There is an architectural concept called the “kitchen triangle” that I often use in talks and presentations.
 I use it to point out the difference between arguments and articulations of arguments.
 The gist of it is this: in order to create an effective kitchen, the sink, the stove and the refrigerator must each be placed […]

 Although many designers are loathe to do it (and with good reason), designing with code helps us articulate the various ways in which our content relates to itself.
 This, in turn, helps us think more pragmatically about the systems we design.
 Check out my new article “Designing with Code” on UX Booth to learn how […]